hafe/ironic-hds/README.rst

 Test
 ====

-Tested with a HDS backend (Redfish manager) and using ironic commands:
+Tested with a HDS backend (Redfish manager) using ironic commands:

 $ ironic node-power-state-set hds-1 off